Digital Analytics 6 min read

 There are a lot of choices for the analytics platform.
 I know.
 It’s both a blessing and a curse.
 Narrow it down using the checklist above.

 4. Identify your analytics models

 To put it on record, an analytical model is a mathematical equation that describes relationships among different variables in a data set.

-Analytical models are key to understanding your data, generating data-informed predictions, and making data-driven business decisions.
-Without analytic models, it’s nearly impossible to gain insights from data.
-Can you imagine yourself staring blankly at your data and then viola!
-Insights!
-Nah.
-Let's not picture that out.
+Analytical models are key to understanding your data, generating predictions from logical patterns, and making data-driven business decisions.
+Without these, it’s nearly impossible to gain insights from data.

 How to map out your analytic models: